markusfleck/PARENT_GPU/README.md

 	bin/MIST_GPU -f input.par -o output.par

 The only difference between input.par and output.par is that only the significant mutual information terms are non-zero in output.par.

+When working with large molecules, input.par comprises several gigabytes and might not fit on your GPU RAM.
+In this case, MIST_GPU becomes extremely slow.
+MIST_openMP, performing calculations on the CPU, has been provided for these cases.
+It is invoked in the same manner as MIST_GPU.
+If input.par does not fit on your CPU either, your last option is to use the MPI/openMP version of the code in the original PARENT repository and perform calculations on a cluster.

 ## 3.5) get_values_from_PAR